BANGAUTOGLASS

 Comprehensive auto insurance coverage generally includes rear glass damage from road debris, vandalism, and certain other incidents — but coverage specifics vary by policy, deductible, and state.
 Because the BMW i7 is a high-value vehicle with a sophisticated rear glass assembly that may involve camera recalibration and specialized parts sourcing, it's worth understanding your coverage before assuming what's covered.

 If you haven't already started an insurance claim, Bang AutoGlass can assist you through the process.
-We work with your insurance information to help document the damage and move the claim forward — though the claim itself is filed by you, the vehicle owner, with your insurance provider.
+We work with your insurance information to help document the damage and move the claim forward.

 Factors that typically influence what you'll pay out of pocket include your deductible amount, whether your policy covers ADAS recalibration as part of the glass claim, and whether OEM glass is specified or required under your coverage.
 A quick conversation with your insurance provider before scheduling service can clarify those details.